Black Sea Eastern Anatolian Coast IMMA

 Sub-criterion C2: Feeding Areas

-Stomach content analyses show that all three species feed on wide range of fish species in the Black Sea.
+Stomach content analyses show that all three cetacean species feed on a wide range of fish species in the Black Sea.
 Therefore, their food items vary according to the available food resources.
-Main species for harbour porpoise are anchovy, sprat, whiting, gobies.
+Main prey species for harbour porpoise are anchovy, sprat, whiting, and gobies.
 Anchovy and sprat is also the main prey for common dolphins.
 Whiting, turbot and mullet species (Lisa spp., Mugil cephalus and M. so-iuy) are favourable for bottlenose dolphins (Birkun 2002)

 The narrow strip of coastal water less than 200 m in depth is rich in many demersal and pelagic species (Daskalov et al. 2012).
 Demersal fish species (red mullet and whiting) are common in the area all year around.
-One of the main preys of Black Sea common dolphins and harbour porpoises, anchovy becomes and horse mackerel winter in the area.
+One of the main preys of Black Sea common dolphins and harbour porpoises, anchovy winters in the area.
 The decline of prey fish resources, resulting in reduced prey availability, has a strong influence mainly on common dolphins and harbour porpoises (Birkun 2002; Tonay et al. 2007; Birkun et al. 2014).
 The presence and movements of small cetaceans in the IMMA is due to prey availability or scarcity and their concentration in this IMMA is due to the rich habitat supporting anchovy, horse mackerel, blue fish and bonito, all littoral zone species that are cetacean prey (Bilgin et al. 2018).

 Supporting Information